edrury13/WordWise/README.md

 Visit the live application: [WordWise Editor](https://word-wise-pi.vercel.app)

-**Note**: Some features like document copying require the backend API to be deployed.
-See [Backend Deployment Guide](BACKEND_DEPLOYMENT.md) for instructions.

 ## ✨ Key Features

 - **Real-time Grammar & Spell Checking**: Powered by LanguageTool API